joaowars776/Novel-Reader/README.md

 paste it into your phone's browser, and you’ll be able to access the website perfectly.
 Note: Make sure your phone and computer are connected to the same Wi-Fi network.

-If you're a fan of Wuxia, Xianxia, or similar light novels, feel free to message me — I have around 7.4GB of novels in EPUB, PDF, and HTML formats.
+If you're a fan of Wuxia, Xianxia, or similar light novels, feel free to message me — I have around 7.4GB of novels in ePUB, PDF, and HTML formats.

 Discord: joaowars776